 Lower School students are exposed to the performing arts through a fine arts curriculum that includes singing, interactive dramatic play, Orff instruments, music history and composition, vocal and instrumental music instruction, as well as field trips, visiting performances, and recitals.
-Students in grades 3-5 participate in grade-level plays held in our Keeler Theater.
-With a no-cut policy, everyone gets a part!
+Students in grades K-4 participate in musical performances.

 In the Middle School, students begin formal music instruction through our choral and band programs.
 Students are also exposed to acting and dance classes as part of the elective course opportunities available in the Middle School, the highlight of which is participating in the 8th-grade musical.

 The Upper School performing arts program allows students the opportunity to participate in competitive programs such as Overtures, Ovations, and Shakespeare recitation.
 Theater students have three formal performance opportunities, while music and vocal students have seasonal and event-specific performances.
 All Upper School students are provided with avenues for viewing local theater and music performances, as well as enjoying on-campus arts assemblies, productions, and Master Classes in Theater Arts by area professionals.
 In addition, all ninth graders will enjoy a series of on-campus acting workshops directed by actors from the Cincinnati Shakespeare Company to enliven their curricular study of Romeo and Juliet.